S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### External Constraints

-_What are important external constraints to the delegatees’ autonomy and influence? _
+_What are important external constraints to the delegatees’ autonomy and influence?_

-External constraints are anything_ that_ limits the delegatees’ freedom to decide and act.
+External constraints are anything that limits the delegatees’ freedom to decide and act.
 They may refer to customer requirements, the outside world, other essential stakeholders in the organization, overarching responsibilities the delegatees may have, or to the preference of the delegator.

-Some constraints only affect a single domain, others — referred to as **_standard constraints _**— affect several domains (e.g. an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, organization-wide rules, etc).
+Some constraints only affect a single domain, others — referred to as **standard constraints** ——affect several domains (e.g. an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, organization-wide rules, etc).

-**Glossary Entry: Standard Constraints: _constraints that affect several domains (e.g. all sales teams, an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, business model(s), organization-wide rules, etc)._**

 Some external constraints are fixed while others may be negotiable with stakeholders.
 They can include: